russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 2/Thread 4/Day 1.md

 #### To-do items
 *Before our next class...*
-- [ ] Complete today's and share your progress on Spaces.
+- [ ] Complete today's exercise and share your progress on Spaces.